What does the survey comprise?

 Several indicators about the level of accuracy of the results at a detailed level are available:

-The figures about imports and exports in 2008 were calculated in a slightly different way than in previous years.
-The causes are a revision of the demarcation between re-exports and quasi transit trade, and the includion of several enterprises that were previously wrongfully not included in international trade statistics.
+The statistics on international trade in goods have so-called method breaks.
+For example, the figures about imports and exports in 2008 were calculated in a slightly different way than in previous years.
+The causes are a revision of the demarcation between re-exports and quasi transit trade, and the inclusion of several enterprises that were previously wrongfully not included in international trade statistics.
 This did not have large effects on the total imports and exports: a difference of less than 1 per cent compared to the situation before these changes.
 However, on a more detailed level, such as in this table, larger differences may appear.

 To make the figures as reliable as possible, the following measures were implemented: